hzi-braunschweig/influenzahub.net/README.md

 #### Register a new application.

-1. In Github, click here to access [developer settings for OAuth Apps](https://github.com/settings/developers).
+1. In Github, click here to access [developer settings for OAuth Apps](https://github.com/settings/developers) and click the button to register a new application.

 2. For the **Authorization callback URL**, enter `https://api.netlify.com/auth/done`.
 Populate the other fields appropriately.